philcowans/csg/README.md

 There are a few reasons why I want to do this:

-* I'm generallyinterested in learning about how to do this kind of thing.
+* I'm generally interested in learning about how to do this kind of thing.
 * I want to do 3D modelling, but I don't really want to learn a proprietory CAD interface if I can help it.